Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-To-HDRP.md

 3. Assign the High Definition Render Pipeline Asset to the __Scriptable Render Pipelines Settings__ field, at the top of the window.
 To do this, click the radio button and select the Asset from the list, or drag the Asset into the field.

 After installing the HDRP package and assigning the HDRP Asset, your Scene will not render correctly (see screenshot below).
 This is because the Scene still uses the built-in Shaders.
-The following section shows you how to upgrade these built-in Shaders to an HDRP-compatible shader .
+The following section shows you how to upgrade these built-in Shaders to an HDRP-compatible Shader .

 ![](Images/UpgradingToHDRP2.png)